 After your grant has been approved, it will be sent out in the post.
 You’re then ready to start dealing with the estate.

-It usually takes 3-6 months to sell off property, close bank accounts and distribute the assets to any beneficiaries.
+It usually takes 3-6 months to sell off the probate property, close bank accounts and distribute the assets to any beneficiaries.
 Using a professional for full estate administration doesn’t necessarily speed this process up, but it does help to take some of the weight off your shoulders.

 Here are some of things you may need to do when administering the estate: